-Of course, it is illegal for a minor to drink alcohol in his own house, even with his parent’s permission, and a conviction for “MiP” can have serious consequences, including a driver’s license suspension.
+Of course, it is illegal for a minor to drink alcohol in his own house, even with his parent’s permission, and a conviction for “MiP” can have serious consequences, including a driver’s license suspension, and a criminal record.
 So if you’ve been cited for Minor in Possession by the Park City Police, make sure to get in touch with me or another local attorney for a confidential consultation about your case before you walk into court and plead guilty.
 If there was a constitutional violation, we’ll try to get the case dismissed.
 If not, we’ll help make sure you get the best result possible, minimizing the collateral consequences.

 For more information, check out these posts: